kobs30/onomy-sdk/CONTRIBUTING.md

     - [Point Release Procedure](#point-release-procedure)
   - [Code Owner Membership](#code-owner-membership)

-Thank you for considering making contributions to Cosmos-SDK and related repositories!
+Thank you for considering making contributions to Onomy-SDK and related repositories!

 Contributing to this repo can mean many things such as participated in